 - Detailed illustrations or scenes

 - Icon packs for an assortment of topics (business, food, travel, etc.)

 - Mockups like gift cards or computer screens

 What Programs Can Create Vector Graphics?

-Several programs that can create vector graphics.
-Adobe Illustrator is one of the most popular types of vector graphics software and an industry standard.
-Affinity Designer is another popular tool.
+There are several programs that can create vector graphics.
+Adobe Illustrator is one of the most popular types of vector graphics software and an industry-standard; Affinity Designer is another popular tool.
 For beginners, there are easier-to-use tools including free vector graphics software.
 Consider Boxy SVG, CorelDRAW, Gravit, Inkscape, SVG-Edit, Vecteezy, or Vectr.

 Where Can I Get Free Vector Graphics?